ckonig/codechallenge/README.md

 The requirements state that the service should be horizontally scalable.
 In the current solution there are limitations for that.

-- The queue is implemented using Redis, which can be also transformed into a Redis cluster.
+- The queue and data storage are running on Redis, which can be transformed into a Redis cluster for higher load.
-- The queue worker is scalable, and it's possible to run multiple instances at the same time.
-It remains to be researched if this leads to double processing of entities!
+- Laravel Horizon is used to run multiple queue workers inside one container.
+The worker is run inside a php-worker container, which can also be scaled up.
+It remains to be researched if this potentially leads to double processing of entities!
 - The web/api application is exposed through the traefik load balancer, which will delegate the requests to the nginx instances in a round-robin approach.
 However all nginx instances appear to be using the same php-fpm instance.
 This needs further investigation!
 - The Laradock template I started with is based on using docker-compose.
 But this can only deploy the containers on one host.
 To deploy this app in a cluster that spans multiple hosts, the .env file needs to be converted into something ```docker stack``` can understand.
 Otherwise the scalability stays limited to one host machine.